jchen312/DiodeShop/README.md

 Year two concepts in use:

-Worked on Graphics and GUI elements such as text and buttons.
+- Worked on Graphics and GUI elements such as text and buttons.

-Work on Exception handling
+- Work on Exception handling (try and catch blocks)

-Overloading
+- Overloading

+- Inheritance